Dean's Council of Students

-The Dean’s Council of Students (DCS) is the ambassador group of PCAL at Western Kentucky University.
-DCS is comprised of 15-18 student volunteers majoring in one or more academic disciplines within the College.
+The Potter College Dean’s Council of Students is the ambassador group of PCAL at Western Kentucky University.
+DCS is a student-led service organization of passionate individuals majoring or minoring in one or more academic disciplines within the College.
 Students involved with the group are competitively selected annually and serve throughout the academic year.

 The Dean’s Council of Students exists to inspire love for Potter College.
 Above all, we seek to understand and address the college’s needs, especially those of PCAL faculty, students, and staff.
-We stand as an example of a supportive network—encouraging excellence, embracing community input, and investing energy into the lives of those around us as we spur Potter College students toward lives of service and success.
+We aspire to instill a sense of belonging within PCAL from the classroom and beyond.
+We stand out as an example of a supportive network–encouraging excellence, embracing community input, and investing energy into the lives of those around us as we spur Potter College students toward lives of service and success.

 2022-2023 Recruitment Schedule

 February 28th at 6:00 p.m.

 Week of April 18th

 Ambassadors are expected to:

 - Be a Potter College of Arts and Letters major